 - Cave exploration and hiking on karst terrain may involve risk or injury, even death from various hazards, both obvious and obscure, including, but not limited to, slippery and uneven ground, open pits, injury by acts of other people, falling, being struck by falling objects, becoming lost, the presence or sudden appearance of water, and hypothermia.
 All cave visitors are expected to abide by the normally accepted rules of safe and conservation minded caving as outlined by the National Speleological Society, 6001 Pulaski Pike, Huntsville, Alabama 35810-1122.

 - Bensons Cave must be treated as a unique natural resource, and nothing should be taken out of the cave except trash.

 - All work projects must be clearly defined and authorized beforehand.

 - Each group is expected to clean up any trash in the cave or on the property.

-At the present time Bensons Cave is closed from October 1st until mid-May.
+At the present time Bensons Cave is closed October 1st through April 30th.
 This is to protect hibernating bats.
 Contact the manager (below) for additional information.